khasimrafiuddin/CardanoStaking/index.md

-## Welcome to Cardano Lavender Staking pool
+## Welcome to Arrow Cardano Staking pool

-As the name indicates we here at Honey Bee staking pool want our stake holders benefit the most with the lowest feasible fixed and variable fees.
-Like a lavendar flower provides both a very pleasant smell to anyone who pass by and at the same time provides a high nector content for honey bees.
-Let both of us (pool operators and stake holders) flourish together
+We here at **Arrow** cardano staking pool want our stake holders benefit the most with the lowest feasible fixed and variable fees.
+Similar to a lavendar flower provides both a very pleasant aroma around it's surroundings and at the same time provides a high nector content for honey bees, let both of us (pool operators and stake holders) flourish together

-You can use use this pool id [ef02b13ef062236829d567178288b8079cb2a924008734fc07ffd5b8](https://cardanoscan.io/pool/ef02b13ef062236829d567178288b8079cb2a924008734fc07ffd5b8) to stake you cardano.
+You can use use my pool id [ef02b13ef062236829d567178288b8079cb2a924008734fc07ffd5b8](https://cardanoscan.io/pool/ef02b13ef062236829d567178288b8079cb2a924008734fc07ffd5b8) to stake you cardano.

-Our servers are located on highly efficient Linux environment which are maintained 24x7 by technical professionals with decades of experience.
+Our servers are located on highly fail safe and efficient Linux environment maintained 24x7 by technical professionals with decades of experience.
 These servers as running with an uptime of 99.999%

 ### Future plans